awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 ## Related services<a name="related-services"></a>

-To configure automatic scaling for all of the scalable AWS resources for your application, use AWS Auto Scaling\.
-With AWS Auto Scaling, you can also simplify the process of defining dynamic scaling policies for your Auto Scaling groups and use predictive scaling to scale your Amazon EC2 capacity in advance of predicted traffic changes\.
-For more information, see the [AWS Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/plans/userguide/)\.

 To automatically distribute incoming application traffic across multiple instances in your Auto Scaling group, use Elastic Load Balancing\.
 For more information, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.

 To monitor basic statistics for your instances and Amazon EBS volumes, use Amazon CloudWatch\.
 For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

+To configure auto scaling for scalable resources for other Amazon Web Services beyond Amazon EC2, see the [Application Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/application/userguide/)\.

 To monitor the calls made to the Amazon EC2 Auto Scaling API for your account, use AWS CloudTrail\.
 The data logged includes calls made by the AWS Management Console, command line tools, and other services\.
 For more information, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.